rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ### A. Install NGINX

 Start by installing NGINX on your load balancer host.
 NGINX has packages available for all known operating systems.
 For help installing NGINX, refer to their [install documentation](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).

+The `stream` module is required, which is present when using the official NGINX packages.
+Please refer to your OS documentation how to install and enable the NGINX `stream` module on your operating system.

 ### B. Create NGINX Configuration